la10736/rstest/README.md

 }
 ```

-Currently, using a fixture is required also to just provide _default
-value_, but this will change soon with the introduction of a syntax
-for default values, without the need of the fixture function
+As you noted you can provide default values without the need of a fixture
-definition.
+to define it.

 Finally if you need tracing the input values you can just
 add the `trace` attribute to your test to enable the dump of all input